-A single family of loblolly pine bare-root seedlings was selected at Weyerhaeuser Nursery in Magnolia, AR in 2006 for Site 1.
-Seedlings were lifted in February in a manner to cause the least breakage of roots, culled of small and large caliper seedlings, root-sprayed with Terrasorb slurry, bagged and stored briefly in cold storage.
+A single family of loblolly pine bare-root seedlings was selected at Weyerhaeuser Nursery in Magnolia, AR for Sites 1, 4, 5 & 6.
+Seedlings were lifted in a manner to cause the least breakage of roots, culled of small and large caliper seedlings, root-sprayed with clay slurry, bagged and stored briefly in cold storage.
 For sites 2 & 3, International Paper's containerized loblolly pine seedlings from Bullard, TX were used.